First island chain

 Much of the first island chain is roughly situated in waters claimed by the People's Republic of China (PRC).
-These include the South China Sea, within the nine-dash line, as well as the East China Sea west of the Okinawa Trough.
+These include the South China Sea, within the disputed nine-dash line, as well as the East China Sea west of the Okinawa Trough.

 Strategic value

 China

-PRC military strategists view the first island chain as part of a cordon sanitaire by the U.S. and its allies to encircle the country and limit its strategic depth and maritime security.
+PRC military strategists view the first island chain as part of a cordon sanitaire by the US and its allies, intended to encircle the country and limit its strategic depth and maritime security.
+The first island chain is often cited as a natural barrier and perceived constraint to the PRC's access to the Pacific Ocean.
+Within the first island chain, the PRC's access to the South China Sea is viewed as crucial for its navy, as the Yellow Sea and East China Sea are considered too shallow for clandestine submarine operations.
+Control over Taiwan and its deeper eastern waters would provide the People's Liberation Army Navy's ballistic missile submarines with less detectable access to the wider Pacific where they would serve as an important component of a credible second strike capability for the PRC.

 According to a 2018 United States Department of Defense report to Congress, the People's Liberation Army's Anti-Access/Area Denial military capabilities aimed at the first island chain are its most robust.
 The report also stated that the People's Liberation Army Navy's ability to perform missions beyond the first island chain is "modest but growing as it gains experience operating in distant waters and acquires larger and more advanced platforms."

-The first island chain is often cited by both U.S. and PRC military strategists as a natural barrier and perceived constraint to the PRC's access to the Pacific Ocean.
-Within the first island chain, the PRC's access to the South China Sea is viewed as crucial for its navy, as the Yellow Sea and East China Sea are considered too shallow for clandestine submarine operations.
-Control over Taiwan and its deeper eastern waters would provide the People's Liberation Army Navy's ballistic missile submarines with less detectable access to the wider Pacific where they would serve as an important component of a credible second strike capability for the PRC.

 Japan

-Around 2009 Japanese military strategist Toshi Yoshihara and Naval War College professor James R. Holmes suggested the American military could exploit the geography of the first island chain to counter the People's Liberation Army Navy build-up.
+Around 2009, Japanese military strategist Toshi Yoshihara and Naval War College professor James R. Holmes suggested the American military could exploit the geography of the first island chain to counter the People's Liberation Army Navy build-up.
 The Cabinet of Japan has also passed defense white papers emphasizing the threat posed by the People's Liberation Army Navy in the first island chain.

 In the later years of the 2010s, Japan started deploying military assets to Yonaguni and its other islands to counter China's presence along that area of the first island chain.

 Japan's strategic position in the first island chain began with US-Japan joint efforts to counter Soviet expansion.
 The Japan Self-Defense Forces currently plays the role of protecting US military bases and preserving military strength in East Asia.
 As for Japan's Territorial Protection Self-Defense Forces, which mainly rely on islands in southern Japan adjacent to the Yellow Sea and the East China Sea, Japan has military advantages in anti-submarine, air defense and sea mine technologies.

+In 2026, Japan and the US agreed to expand joint military training across the first island chain.

 Philippines

 In 2021, Lloyd Austin, on behalf of the United States, thanked his counterpart in the Philippines Delfin Lorenzana for retaining the 70-year-old visiting forces agreement between the two nations.
-In 2023 four new bases were announced in the Philippines.
+In 2023, four new bases were announced in the Philippines.